okta/okta-react-native/README.md

 **Note**: `issuer` is an optional field in config, for more information please refer to [About the Issuer](https://github.com/okta/okta-auth-js/tree/master#about-the-issuer)

+**Note**: `androidChromeTabColor` is an optional field in config, and is used only by Android for the Chrome Custom Tabs color for the OIDC flow.

 ```javascript
 await createConfig({
   issuer: "https://{yourOktaDomain}/oauth2/default", // optional